mbmccormick/mbmccormick.github.io/_posts/2012-09-04-pop-and-smtp-mail-server-for-twitter-direct-messages.md

 The POP and SMTP servers are built using Java and are based off a simple server architecture.
 There's a single <a href="https://github.com/mbmccormick/twitter-dm-server/blob/master/Server.java" target="_blank">server object</a> that creates a thread for the POP server and a thread for the SMTP server.
 Then each of the <a href="https://github.com/mbmccormick/twitter-dm-server/blob/master/POPServer.java" target="_blank">POP server</a> and <a href="https://github.com/mbmccormick/twitter-dm-server/blob/master/SMTPServer.java" target="_blank">SMTP server</a> objects simply listen for connections and create a new thread for each connection.
 The <a href="https://github.com/mbmccormick/twitter-dm-server/blob/master/POPServerConnection.java" target="_blank">POP connection</a> and <a href="https://github.com/mbmccormick/twitter-dm-server/blob/master/SMTPServerConnection.java" target="_blank">SMTP connection</a> objects are where the fun stuff is.
 <h3>POP Server Implementation</h3>
-Let's first start with a quick background on how <a href="http://en.wikipedia.org/wiki/Post_Office_Protocol" target="_blank" data-proofer-ignore>POP (Post Office Protocol)</a> email servers work.
+Let's first start with a quick background on how <a href="http://en.wikipedia.org/wiki/Post_Office_Protocol" target="_blank">POP (Post Office Protocol)</a> email servers work.
 When a user opens their email client, it sends a series of commands to a POP email server to login, check for new messages, and download those new messages.
 Here's what this transaction might look like over the wire:

 ```
 C: AUTH